Lessons from Ashwin

-Miraz was still talking about the meeting with Ashwin after landing at the Hazrat Shahjalal International Airport along with the team earlier this afternoon.
+Miraz was still talking about the meeting with Ashwin after landing at the Hazrat Shahjalal International Airport along with the team yesterday afternoon.
 “He [Ashwin] showed me some techniques but above all he stressed the need to have patience in order to be successful in Test cricket."

 About the one-off Test, Miraz said that despite the loss there were positives to take from their first-ever Test on Indian soil.